by Libbylawrence and Starsky Hutch 76

 She buried him with help from a robot servant and slipped his ring upon her finger.
 “I can do more good with this than I could as just a healer,” she vowed.

 Yllura knew that Don-El was occupied with the changes that had recently come to Rokyn.
 Crime was on the rise, and she suspected the criminal Zo-Mar was at least partially to blame.
-She had learned through a study of Superman’s recent cases made known to Rokyn that he had fought Zo-Mar last year and was placed in the phantom zone after his capture.
-She knew from Kryptonian history that Zo-Mar once attempted to use his glyph card to take over Fort Rozz, Krypton’s chief military base, but was stopped by none other than General Dru-Zod.
+She had learned through a study of Superman’s recent cases made known to Rokyn that he had fought Zo-Mar last year and that the criminal was placed in the Phantom Zone after his capture.
+She knew from Kryptonian history that Zo-Mar had once attempted to use his glyph card to take over Fort Rozz, Krypton’s chief military base, but was stopped by none other than General Dru-Zod.
 It was that act, in fact, that had been responsible for General Zod gaining a promotion to the higher rank of commanding general.
 Jor-El and Zod together placed Zo-Mar in a satellite prison capsule in suspended animation for his crimes and shot him into orbit around Krypton.

 Apparently, the capsule in which Zo-Mar had been placed eventually made its way to Earth, where he freed himself.
 But for a reason unknown to him, Zo-Mar did not have any super-powers on Earth.
 He captured Superman, along with the Challengers of the Unknown, in order to discover the secret behind his powers.
 Frustrated by Kal-El’s lack of answers for him, Zo-Mar enslaved Superman and sent him on a destructive rampage that was only stopped when the Challengers defeated him and took away his glyph card.